 - Political science majors have opportunities to complete an internship at the Washington Center in Washington, D.C.

-- 300 bikes are ridden on campus annually, many of which are maintained through the university bike loan program.
+- More than 300 bicycles are ridden on campus annually, 25% of which are maintained through Drury's D.Cycle bicycle loan and maintenance services program.